garrandall/popular-music-data/tracks/three-wooden-crosses-randy-travis.md

 That's the story that our preacher told last Sunday.
 As he held that blood-stained bible up,
 For all of us to see.
-He said: "Bless the farmer, and the teacher, an' the preacher;
+He said: "Bless the farmer, and the teacher, and the preacher;
 "Who gave this Bible to my mamma,
 "Who read it to me."